lollipopman/bash-ini-builtin-blog-post/README.md

 Fabulous, so with a small amount of code and minimal boilerplate we have created a dynamically loaded Bash builtin!
-The sleep builtin satisfies reason number (1) on why you would write a builtin, i.e. to eliminate the need to fork a process, i.e. bring back the spinner!
+The sleep builtin satisfies reason number (1) on why you might write a builtin, i.e. to eliminate the need to fork a process, so bring back the spinner!
 But, it does not satisfy reason number (3), changing Bash's internal state.
 Let's implement an INI parser to satisfy reason number (3) and provide a more complete example of creating a Bash builtin.